datenstrom/yellow/STYLEGUIDE.md

 * Use Markdown for text formatting, no tabs.
 * Use appropriate titles, e.g. `How to make a small website`, `Troubleshooting`, `Core 0.9.1`.
-* Descriptions should be one line max, e.g. `Core functionality of your website`.
+* Descriptions should fit into one line, e.g. `Core functionality of your website`.
 * README files should start with a section explaining how to install an extension.
 * README files should use the following order for headings, all are optional:
   `How to...`